saphir-travel/documentation/content/developer/howtos/website_themes/gradients.rst

         <!-- Content -->
     </section>

-To apply a gradient on text, we will use a font tag with the `text-gradient` class
+To apply a gradient on text, we will use a font tag with the `text-gradient` class.

 .. code-block:: xml